-A great dry rub recipe is key to making a good turkey breast.
+Need a great turkey breast dry rub recipe?
+It’s key to making a good turkey breast.
 For that matter, a dry rub makes any part of the turkey go from good to great!

 A key component to making a great Thanksgiving turkey breast is to have a great turkey breast dry rub recipe.

 Whether you are making a whole turkey, a smoked turkey or any kind of turkey part, the perfect blend of spices is what makes it so good.

 Well, that and keeping the turkey moist.
 No one likes a dry turkey!

 But the good news is that a great turkey rub not only adds loads of flavor it helps keep the turkey moist.

 Bet you may not have realized that, huh?

 Why dry brine?

 This turkey rub recipe can be compared to dry brining.
 Salt in the dry brine changes the protein structure in the meat and allows the turkey to release moisture which keeps your turkey nice and moist.